Oh, the paperwork sealing your real estate deal seems to involve! Buying a home can appear pretty complicated.

 Even if mortgage or property title are in your name only, your spouse must consent to the mortgage.
 Your matrimonial home is shared property, which matters if you separate or divorce.
 Common myths about matrimonial homes.

 Acknowledgments confirm in writing that you reviewed all the documents and they are accurate.
 Typically, you sign an acknowledgment before registering your mortgage or title transfer.
 Your right to information about your mortgage.

 Is Your Property Title Legal?

 Your home purchase is not legal until the property title is registered.
 That transfers interest in the title from seller to buyer.
 Get compensated if you are a victim of real estate fraud.

 Are You Buying a Home With Family or Friends?

 When you buy with others, you can choose between co-owning 100% of your home with everyone on title (joint tenancy) or owning only a share (tenant in common).
 When you die, 100% of the joint tenancy transfers to your spouse and everyone on title.
-With tenant in common, only your share, which you can sell or transfer, passes to heirs.
+With tenant in common, only your share, which you can sell or transfer, passes to beneficiaries to your Will.
 Use tenant in common if you are buying an investment property.

 Your Real Estate Lawyer Seals the Deal